 2.2.
-Grid-based data mining
+Grid-based Data Mining

 The Grid is a computing infrastructure to develop applications over geographically distributed sites, providing for protocols and services enabling the integrated and seamless use of remote computing power, storage, software, and data, managed and shared by different organizations.
-Some significant examples of Grid applications include biomedicine [5], protein folding studies [6], molecular simulation [7], high-energy physics experiments [8], climate/weather modeling [9], and earthquake simulation [10].
+Some significant examples of Grid applications include biomedicine [5], protein folding studies [6], molecular simulation [7], high-energy physics experiments [8], climate/weather modelling [9], and earthquake simulation [10].

-Grid protocols and services are provided by environments such as Globus Toolkit[‡], gLite[§], Unicore[¶], XtreemOS^{\parallel}, and GridWay^{}.
-In particular, Globus Toolkit is the most widely used middle-ware in scientific and data-intensive Grid applications, and represents a de facto standard for implementing Grid systems.
-It addresses security, information discovery, resource and data management, communication, fault detection, and portability issues.
+Grid protocols and services are provided by environments such as $Globus\ Toolkit^{\dagger}$, $gLite^{\ddagger}$, $Unicore^{\S}$, $XtreemOS^{\P}$, and $GridWay^{\parallel}$.
+In particular, $Globus\ Toolkit$ is the most widely-used middleware in scientific and data-intensive Grid applications, and represents a de-facto standard for implementing Grid systems.
+It addresses security, information discovery, resource and data management, communication, fault-detection, and portability issues.

-Because Grid application areas range widely, specialized services have been implemented to meet the needs of different application contexts.
+Since Grid application areas range widely, specialized services have been implemented to meet the needs of different application contexts.
 In particular, data Grids have been designed to easily store, move, and manage large datasets in distributed data-intensive applications.
 Besides core data management services, knowledge-based Grids, built on top of computational and data Grid environments, offer higher-level services for data analysis, inference, and discovery in scientific and business areas [11].
-The availability of knowledge Grids is the enabling condition for developing high-performance knowledge discovery processes and meeting the challenges posed by the increasing demand of power and abstractness coming from complex problem-solving environments [12].
+The availability of knowledge Grids is the enabling condition for developing high-performance knowledge discovery processes and meeting the challenges posed by the increasing demand of power and abstractness coming from complex problem solving environments [12].

-Several systems for DDM exploiting the Grid infrastructure have been designed and implemented [13]; among them, some popular systems are DataMiningGrid, Discovery Net, GridMiner, and the Knowledge Grid framework.
+Several systems for distributed data mining exploiting the Grid infrastructure have been designed and implemented [13]; among them, some popular systems are DataMiningGrid, Discovery Net, GridMiner, and the Knowledge Grid framework.